-Two of the five first year pumping station rehabilitation subprojects, Paco PS and Vitas PS, either will have or had some form of resettlement.
-A RAP has been prepared for about 165 families residing under a bridge and inside the waterway for Vitas PS.
-At Paco PS, a number of informal settler families were previously moved under the GOP's Oplan Likas resettlement program in 2011 - 2012.
+Two of the five first year pumping station rehabilitation subprojects, Paco PS and Vitas PS, either will have or had some resettlement.
+A RAP has been prepared for about 165 families in Vitas that will have to move from the technical footprint, i.e. those residing under a bridge and inside the waterway downstream of the bridge.
+At Paco PS, a number of informal settler families were previously moved under the GOP's Oplan Likas resettlement program in 2011 - 2012, including 74 families from the technical footprint.
 Due diligence was carried out to assess their current status vis-à-vis the general objectives of OP 4.12.